ndaman/fracture/docs/exam 1/lecture1.md

 -   Let me know if you do not receive the e-mail, you may need to update your information in Blackboard
 -   Take advantage of office hours, this is time that I have already set aside for you
 -   If the regular office hours do not work for your schedule, send me an e-mail and we can work out a time to meet
--   While in person visits are often the most helpful, I will always try to answer questions as best as I can via e-mail

 ----
 ## tentative course outline